jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-let-the-people-dance.md

 **RR: We know you run some amazing music programs and workshops for young people.
 What have been the most challenging and rewarding aspects of those?**

-We would love to hold more of these.
+**Kristen: **We would love to hold more of these.
 It was so rewarding hearing the feedback of how they loved it.
 It was a way for us to share what we love and show a different side to the scene.
 Showing the creative side, the back of house organisation side and career options to teens who may be interested.
 Everything from DJing, producing, PR, marketing and promotion, festival organising, film, and photography - there's so many different facets to the electronic music industry and opportunities for work and creative expression.
 That's what wanted to showcase so Electronic Music Conference and I-Manifest teaming up with us was an incredible opportunity.

 !\[](/img/business of music microschool - third floor.png)
 <br>